dxciber-awslz/OHDSIonAWS/README-DXC.md

 The use of the Official version S3 bucket is replaced by the selection of the bucket and object prefix where the deployment templates are found.

-## Parameter Storage Template

-CFN templates do not store the information about the parameters necessary to deploy them under a certain scenario.
-DXC Technology advocates a Software Defined Infrastructure philosophy, that requires storing the parameter values used to deploy the environment as software artifacts.
-To implement it on CFN, we introduced a new tamplate `00-main.yaml` that serves the following purposes:

-  - Launches the official master CFN stack with the selected parameters, that are thus stored with the template.
-  - Creates AWS SM secrets where all passwords and credentials are stored:
-    - Initial ATLAS users passwords
-    - Databases master password
-    - Environment access details.
-Used by DXC developed scripts, Lambdas and other operation related artifacts.

 ## VPC Independence

 The official templates require the creation of a new VPC.
 DXC Technology, as many organizations, uses its own VPC design that is deployed before the OHDSI environment.
 The master and vpc templates were modified to accept additional parameters that allow disabling the creation of the VPC resources, replaced by the use of parameter values.